-Fulptscandinguites elements apports the unitity and long term strong Recovery Long term Incentive Plan Award ("Recovery LTIP Award") Note - it is intended that the Recovery LTIP will be granted under the terms of the LTIP Plan subject to shareholder approval of a revised approach to individual award limits at the 2021 AGM The Recovery LTIP Award will be granted on a one off basis in CY22, designed to support the recovery of the business following the COVID 19 pandemic by incentivising management to rebuild the business and profit levels.
-Awards can be in the form of conditional shares or in such other form that the Committee determines has the same economic effect.
-Awards can be over 'A' (listed), and 'B' and 'C' (unlisted) ordinary shares and the Committee may after the distribution between the different classes of shares, provided that there is no increase in the aggregate market value of the award it is intended that awards will vest based on performance over the three financial years 2021/22 to 2023/24.
-Awards will be subject to a holding period of two years following the end of the performance period, other than in except onal circumstances.
+F.amen Furpose and how the element supports the short and Long Item strategic objectives of the Company - Degrama Maximum apportunity Performance messines Recovery Long term Incentive Plan Award ("Recovery LTIP Award") Note - it is intended that the Recovery LTIP will be granted under the terms of the LTIP Plan subject to shareholder approval of a revised approach to individual award limits at the 2021 AGM The Recovery LTIP Award will be granted on a one-off basis in FY22, designed to support the recovery of the business following the COVID 10 pandemic by incentivising management to rebuild the business and profit levels Awards can be in the form of conditional shares or in such other form that the Committee determines has the same economic effect.
+Awards can be over 'A' (I-sted), and 'B' and 'C' (unlisted) ordinary shares and the Committee may alter the distribution between the different classes of shares, provided that there is no increase in the aggregate market value of the award.
+It is intended that awards will vest based on performance over the three financial years 2021/22 to 2023/24.
+Awards will be subject to a holding period of two years following the end of the performance period, other than in exceptional circumstances.
 The Committee may, in its discretion, adjust the Recovery LTIP vesting levels if it considers that the outcome does not reflect the underlying financial or non-financial performance of the participant or the Group over the relevant period or that such vesting level is not appropriate in the context of circumstances that were unexpected or unforeseen when the targets were set or in the context of the experience of shareholders or other stakeholders.
 When making this judgment, the Committee may take into account such factors as the Committee considers relevant.
 Malus and clawback provisions apply, as detailed on page 63.
-The Recovery LTIP Award will be granted on a one off basis with awards intended to be granted in FY22.
+The Recovery LTIP Award will be granted on a one-off basis with awards intended to be granted in FY22.
 The maximum award is 250% of base salary.
-25% of the award will vest for threshold levels of performance, 50% of the award will vest for very strong levels of performance and 100% of the award will vest for exceptional performance.
-It is intended that the Recovery LTIP Awards will be based on EBITDA (excluding IFRS 16) performance Executive Share Option Scheme ("ESOS") To align the interest of Executive Directors with those of shareholders.
-A tax advantaged market value share option plan.
-Executive Directors may be granted market value options up to a maximum total value set by HMRC Options vest based on performance over a three year period.
-Once vested, options must be exercised before the tenth anniversary of grant.
-Executives may be granted and hold options up to the maximum value set by HMRC (currently £30,000) at any one time.
-An ESOS option will vest in full if the threshold performance level is achieved The vesting of ESOS options is subject to the achievement of performance conditions which will normally be measured over a period of not less than three years.
-The Committee intends to use adjusted EPS as the performance condition The Committee may, however, use different performance measures fit is deemed appropriate.
+25% of the award will vest for threshold levels of performance, 50% of the award will vest for target levels of performance, 75% of the award will vest for very strong levels of performance and 100% of the award will vest for exceptional performance It is intended that the Recovery LTIP Awards will be based on EBITDA (excluding IFRS 16) performance.
+Executive Share Option Scheme ("ESOS") To align the interest of Executive Directors with those of shareholders.
+A tax-advantaged market value share option plan.
+Executive Directors may be granted market value options up to a maximum total value set by HMRC.
+Options vest based on performance over a three-year period.
+Once vested, options must be exercised before the tenth anniversary of grant Executives may be granted and hold options up to the maximum value set by HMRC (currently £30,000) at any one time.
+An ESOS option will vest in full if the threshold performance level is achieved.
+The vesting of ESOS options is subject to the achievement of performance conditions which will normally be measured over a period of not less than three years.
+The Committee intends to use adjusted EPS as the performance condition.
+The Committee may, however, use different performance measures of it is deemed appropriate.